mandipsapkota/Neetcode150/Readme.md

 Given a string s made up of uppercase English letters and an integer k, you are allowed to change at most k characters in the string to any other uppercase letter.

 Task is to find the maximum possible length of a substring that can consist of the same character after performing up to k such replacements.

+## Day 18 - Permutation in String
+We are provided with two strings, s1 and s2.
+We need to determine whether any rearrangement of s1 appears as a consecutive substring within s2 and return True if such a substring exists; otherwise, return False.